chianw/chianw/post20azuresqlgeoreplica.md

 **3. Peform SQL query against the TutorialDB database in Australia East**

-Shows only 2 initial database entries in TutorialDB databse
+Using Azure Data Studio to connect to both the SQL servers in Australia East and Japan.
+For the TutorialDB in Australia East, it shows only 2 initial database entries in TutorialDB database.

 ![azuresqlreplica3.png](https://github.com/chianw/chianw/blob/main/azuresqlreplica3.png)